Climate Adaptation & Resilience

 Communities across New England and around the country are experiencing climate change through rising seas, warmer temperatures, increased frequency and intensity of precipitation and flooding, and more extreme weather events.
 We help states, local governments, tribes, and the private sector plan and pay for the infrastructure necessary to protect critical environmental resources and foster resilient communities.

-Community Resilience Planning
+Community Resilience Partnership

 Casco Bay Coastal Academy